INFESD-Epic-Games/Main/README.md

-Assets used for characters from:
+Assets used for characters from Twitter accounts:
     Gif (@gif_not_jif)
 	Noiracide (@Noiracide)
 	Romi (@DessRomaric)